qitpy/MardownToHTML/Readme.md

  * write your markdown in /src/main.md
  * run `sh start_DOC.sh`
- * your HTML page will show on your `localhost:21099`
+ * your HTML page will be show on your `localhost:21099`